v0

 v0 in context: product setup, workflows, and operations

 v0 is Vercel’s AI-powered development platform.
-What started as a UI component generator has evolved into a full-stack vibe coding environment — and the February 2026 update made that shift official.
+What started as a UI component generator has evolved into a full-stack vibe coding environment.
+May 2026’s “new v0” launch pushed it decisively into enterprise territory — PR-first git workflows, real production sandboxes, and database integrations with Snowflake and AWS.
 It’s now one of the most complete browser-based coding platforms available, especially if you’re building on Next.js.

 New in February 2026: Full-Stack Overhaul